ddoeppner/one-record-server-first-steps/README.md

     ✔ Container docker-compose-graph-db-setup-1 Started 0.0s
    ```
 5) Try to access the ONE Record Server by  http://localhost:8080 using your favorite browser.
-   You should see a HTTP Error 401, because you didnt authenticate yet.
+   You should see a HTTP Error 401, because you did not authenticate yet.
+But this confirms that the ONE Record Server is up and running.

 ## Exchange data with your ONE Record server